CodeArsenalCommunity/codearsenalcommunity.github.io/_posts/2023-06-16-how-to-fix-basic-ssrf-in-python-django.md

 -------------------
 The impact of an SSRF vulnerability can be severe:

-1. Unauthorized data access: Attackers can abuse SSRF to retrieve sensitive data from internal systems, such as databases, file servers, or cloud services.
+1. **Unauthorized data access**: Attackers can abuse SSRF to retrieve sensitive data from internal systems, such as databases, file servers, or cloud services.
-2. Service disruption: SSRF can cause denial-of-service (DoS) attacks by overwhelming external systems with requests, impacting their availability.
+2. **Service disruption**: SSRF can cause denial-of-service (DoS) attacks by overwhelming external systems with requests, impacting their availability.
-3. Remote code execution: By leveraging SSRF, attackers can execute arbitrary code on internal systems, leading to further compromise or lateral movement within the network.
+3. **Remote code execution**: By leveraging SSRF, attackers can execute arbitrary code on internal systems, leading to further compromise or lateral movement within the network.

 **_Scenarios and Industry Standards_**
 ---------------------------------------